lunarcontrol/uCMS/README.md

 A Flat File CMS made on Bootstrap!

 # Planned Features
--Easy Template System
+* Easy Template System
--Widgets
+* Widgets
--Simple Backend
+* Simple Backend

 # Our Goal
--Small as possible
+* Small as possible
--Bootsrap for LIFE!
+* Bootsrap for LIFE!
--NO SQL database!
+* NO SQL database!